RapDoodle/LightNeuNet-MATLAB-Template/README.md

 ### Installation

-To download the project, run the `download.m` script in MATLAB.
+To download the project, run the `installlnn.m` script in MATLAB.

 Note: You must have Git installed and register it to your system path before using the script.
 Otherwise, you can type the following command in  Git Bash.